obervinov/users-package/README.md

   ```

 - **Returns:**
-  - A dictionary with rate limit information for the user or `None` if the speed limit time has already expired.
+  - A dictionary with a `timestamp` - if it has not expired yet and the restrictions on requests continue, or `None` - if the time for limiting requests has expired and you need to reset the restrictions.
     ```python
       (dict | None)
       {"end_time": "2023-08-07 10:39:00.000000"}